cirosantilli/china-dictatorship/FAQ.md

 1. If I lived under a dictatorship, I would welcome foreign intervention.

+    Even if you don't, I know several who do.

 1. The commies say that all foreigners are bad.

     I disagree.
 There are good and bad ones.